Skip to main content

 :LovelaceHealth

-Check the Lovelace daemon connection and authentication status.
+Check the Lovelace Lattice daemon connection and pairing/trust status.

 Command Signature